- Mark H. Bloomberg

 - Katrina Sharman

 - Seth W. Wiener

 - Tom Zuber

 Tom Zuber specializes in managing high-stakes intellectual property matters.
 With his brother Jeff Zuber, Mr. Zuber founded Zuber & Zuber, now Zuber Lawler & Del Duca, in 2003 as a 3rd-year associate with no clients.
 As Managing Partner, Mr. Zuber has managed Zuber Lawler & Del Duca’s growth from 2 attorneys working out of a Los Angeles domestic kitchen to over 25 attorneys working in 11 different languages representing clients throughout the world from offices in Los Angeles, New York City and San Francisco.
-Zuber Lawler & Del Duca currently represents nine of the Fortune 100 companies, and iconic government entities such as the FDIC.
+Zuber Lawler & Del Duca currently represents eight of the Fortune 100 companies, and iconic government entities such as the FDIC.

 Legal services are often considered a necessary evil—friction slowing down the gears of commerce.
 Our view is more constructive.
 We are our clients' partners, and our legal services are a component in the creation of their widgets and services.
 We are in the business of protecting, enforcing and exploiting the ideas from which our clients' innovations grow."